FlxPeters/netbox-plugin-prometheus-sd/README.md

 HTTP SD is a new feature in Prometheus 2.28.0 that allows hosts to be found via a URL instead of just files.
 This plugin implements API endpoints in Netbox to make devices, IPs and virtual machines available to Prometheus.

+## Compatibility

+We aim to support the latest major versions of Netbox.
+For now we Support Netbox `2.11`, `3.0` and `3.1` including bugfix versions.
+Netbox `3.2` has changed the datetime fields which is not compatible with the plugin code yet.
+As soon as [we fixed this](https://github.com/FlxPeters/netbox-plugin-prometheus-sd/issues/46) the plugin should work with `3.2`.

 ## Installation

 The plugin is available as a Python package in pypi and can be installed with pip